techchipnet/Bruce-ESP32-C5-Touch-LCD-2.8/README.md

 - If the board is not detected, try another data-capable USB cable and connect directly without a hub.
 - For download mode: hold **BOOT**, tap **RESET**, then release **BOOT**.
 - If flashing disconnects at a high baud rate, retry at `115200`.
-- If nRF24 is not detected, first confirm 3.3V, common ground, CE/CSN assignment and SPI continuity; then add the local decoupling capacitor.

 ## Responsible use